 Ultrasound in the Diagnosis of Prostate Cancer

-Prostate cancer continues to be the second most common occurring cancer in men1.
-According to The American Cancer Society, the estimated number of new cases for 20171 are:
+Prostate cancer continues to be the second most common occurring cancer in men9.
+According to The American Cancer Society, the estimated number of new cases for 20211 are:

-The good news is the survival rates are quite remarkable1:
+The good news is the survival rate is quite remarkable1: 98% at 5 years.

 Prostate Cancer Diagnosis

 Early detection is one of the most important factors in the successful treatment of any cancer.
 For the prostate, initial screening tools include:

 - Prostate Specific Antigen (PSA) blood test: Elevation of PSA can be an early indication of prostate cancer2.

 - Digital Rectal Examination (DRE): Nodules can often be palpated, as well as prostate enlargement, both of which can be early indicators of prostate cancer2

 - Transrectal Ultrasound (TRUS) of the prostate: Ultrasound is used to identify suspicious nodules within the prostate.
 TRUS is also used to calculate prostate volume.
 Nodules and prostate volume enlargement can be early indicators of prostate cancer2.